@tdeekens avatar

 Frontend Engineer at E-Post Development GmbH from Berlin, Germany September 2014 - March 2016

 Duties include architecting and implementing the next version of the E-POST Portal which has been successfully launched.
 An application built of multiple separate frontends, interacting with several backend services.
 Furthermore, helped simplifying and rebuilding registration processes while being heavily engaged in UX discussions.
-A heavy focus on developer experience lead to building multiple mostly open sourced build-tasks while also maintaining modern development stacks across projects.
+A heavy focus on developer experience led to building multiple mostly open sourced build-tasks while also maintaining modern development stacks across projects.

 Responsibilities